jmy12k3/binance-miner/README.md

 git clone https://github.com/jmy12k3/binance-miner.git
 ```

-2. Rename the dotenv example to your dotenv
+2. Rename the dotenv example to dotenv

 ```shell
 cd binance-miner/config
 mv .env.example .env
 ```

-3. Edit the dotenv file and watchlist to your preference.
+3. Edit the dotenv file (and watchlist) to your preference

    See ```binance-miner/config.py``` for more configurable environment variables.